Veykril/tlborm/src/macros/macro_rules.md

     ($matcher) => {$expansion}
 ```

-Like before, the types of parens used can be any kind, but parens around the matcher and braces
+Like before, the types of parentheses used can be any kind, but parentheses around the matcher and
-around the expansion are somewhat conventional.
-The expansion part of a rule is also called its
+braces around the expansion are somewhat conventional.
+The expansion part of a rule is also called
-*transcriber*.
+its *transcriber*.

 If you are wondering, the `macro_rules!` invocation expands to... *nothing*.
 At least, nothing that
 appears in the AST; rather, it manipulates compiler-internal structures to register the macro.
 As